MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VII-National-Credit-Union-Administration/subchapter-A-Regulations-Affecting-Credit-Unions/part-702-Capital-Adequacy/subpart-E-Capital-Planning-Stress-Testing/section-702.505.md

 (c) *Notification in writing.* NCUA will notify the credit union in writing of the reasons for a decision to reject a capital plan.

-(d) *Resubmission of a capital plan.* If NCUA rejects a credit union's capital plan, the credit union must update and resubmit an acceptable capital plan to NCUA by November 30 of the year in which the credit union submitted its plan.
+(d) *Resubmission of a capital plan.* If NCUA rejects a tier III credit union's capital plan, the credit union must update and resubmit an acceptable capital plan to NCUA by November 30 of the year in which the credit union submitted its plan.
 The resubmitted capital plan must, at a minimum, address:

 (1) NCUA-noted deficiencies in the credit union's original capital plan or policy; and

 (2) Remediation plans for unresolved supervisory issues contributing to the rejection of the credit union's original capital plan.

-(e) *Supervisory actions.* Any covered credit union operating without a capital plan accepted by NCUA may be subject to supervisory actions on the part of NCUA.
+(e) *Supervisory actions.* Any tier III credit union operating without a capital plan accepted by NCUA may be subject to supervisory actions on the part of NCUA.

 (f) *Consultation on proposed action.* Before taking any action under this section on the capital plan of a federally insured, state-chartered credit union, NCUA will consult and work cooperatively with the appropriate State official.

 [79 FR 24315, Apr.
 30, 2014, as amended at 80 FR 48012, Aug.
-11, 2015]
+11, 2015; 83 FR 17910, Apr.
+25, 2018]